 There are several rooms and other features in Virgin Voyages’ Thermal Suite.
 Each room has darling circular windows where you can look out at the ocean.
 The spa rooms and features include the following:

-Himalayan Salt Room: The Himalayan Salt Room was the most unique feature I saw in Redemption Spa.
+Himalayan salt room: The Himalayan Salt Room was the most unique feature I saw in Redemption Spa.
 It’s a heated room covered in bright pink and white marble, where you can experience halotherapy (breathing in salty air).
 Halotherapy is known to improve breathing and help with certain health conditions including asthma and lung infections.

 Wet sauna (steam room): The wet sauna is a steam room that is heated and scented with lavender and eucalyptus essential oils.
 The room is thick with steam and very hot.
 Spending time in a steam room can result in a diversity of health benefits, from clearing congestion to lowering blood pressure.